-The mantra 'lf you think safety is expensive, try an accident' may have come from the airline industry, but it could usefully be applied to many other businesses.
+The mantra 'If you think safety is expensive, try an accident' may have come from the airline industry, but it could usefully be applied to many other businesses.

-At Creata, which manufactures promotional toys for Kellogg and McDonald's, safety is a key part of what they do.

-The process starts at the design stage, where engineers put 3D models though stringent safety tests, including running a computer model to make sure that their toys won't harm a child.
+At Creata, which manufactures promotional toys for Kellogg and McDonald's, safety is a key part stage, where engineers put 3D models though stringent safety tests, including running a computer model to make sure that their toys won't harm a child.
 The finished toys are then subjected to more tests at the factories in China and by third party labs.